#COLREGs – Rules 33-34

 - “Rosie, this is Charlie.
 Thank you, skipper.
 Passing you on one whistle.
 Initiating power-up.
 Have a great day fishing.
 Motor Vessel Charlie, out.”

 What just happened?
-In #1, Charlie gets Rosie’s attention – like she would have by issuing 2 short blasts on her whistle as required by Rule 34, Section C-i-2. #4 is Charlie issuing 5 or more short blasts – danger ahead for YOU – don’t go!
+In #1, Charlie gets Rosie’s attention – like she would have by issuing 2 short blasts on her whistle as required by Rule 34, Section C-i-2. #4 is Charlie issuing 5 or more short "in doubt" blasts – danger ahead for YOU – don’t go!
 Rosie goes one step further in suggesting a safe passage – on one whistle or as prescribed in 34-C-i-1.
 And Charlie does, increasing speed to do so… Using more modern technology – a radio – and using the language of the sea…

 What Does Rule 33 Say?